Northern Transylvania: Population

 The dissimilar ratios were caused by a combination of complex factors such as migration, the assimilation of Jews, and bilingual speakers.
 According to Hungarian registrations, 100,000 Hungarian refugees had arrived in Hungary from South Transylvania by January 1941.
 By then, there were a total of 109,532 Romanian refugees from Northern Transylvania.
 A fall in the total population suggests that a further 40,000 to 50,000 Romanians moved from North Transylvania to South Transylvania, including refugees who were omitted from the official registration for various reasons.
 Additionally, Hungarian gains by assimilation were balanced by losses for other groups of native speakers, such as Jews.
-In the counties of Máramaros and Szatmár, dozens of settlements had many people who had declared themselves as Romanian but now identified themselves as Hungarian, although they had not spoken any Hungarian even in 1910.

 Hungarian rule

 Hungary held Northern Transylvania from September 1940 to October 1944.
 In 1940, ethnic disturbances between Hungarians and Romanians continued after some incidents following the entrance of the Hungarian Army, culminating in massacres at Treznea and Ip.
 In the first two weeks approximately 1000 Romanians perished.